 This exploration is for all ages, as the colored smilies show.
 You can explore the Viking people with your whole family together!

-The Vikings were northern people, sometimes called the Norse, who lived in Denmark, Sweden, and Norway and sailed the seas in search of trade and plunder.
+The Vikings were Northern people, sometimes called the Norse, who lived in Denmark, Sweden, and Norway and sailed the seas in search of trade and plunder.
 They lived in long houses and huts made of wood.
-Their raiding period lasted from 793 when a Viking ship raided and destroyed Lindisfarne Abbey in England until 1066 when William of Normandy, himself a descendant of Viking settlers, invaded and took over England.
+Their raiding period lasted from 793 when a Viking ship raided and destroyed Lindisfarne Abbey in England until 1066 when William of Normandy, a descendant of Viking settlers, invaded and took over England.

 Step 1: Library Research